damballa/parkour/doc/serialization.md

 Parkour makes this pattern concrete in the `parkour.wrapper` namespaces’s `Wrapper` protocol.
 The `Wrapper` protocol provides two functions:

-- `unwrap` – Accepts a wrapper type instance; returns the wrapped value.
+- `unwrap` – Accepts a wrapper type instance; returns the extracted value.
   Defaults to returning the “wrapper” object itself.
 - `rewrap` – Accepts a wrapper type instance and a new value; returns a wrapper type instance holding the wrapped value.
 Defaults to returning the value